-- (a) In Yio Chu Kang Secondary School, we seek to nurture each student's potential by providing them with ample opportunities to anticipate, act and reflect upon their learning through a variety of leadership platforms within and beyond the school context.
+- (a) In Yio Chu Kang Secondary School, we seek to nurture each student's potential by providing them with ample opportunities to anticipate, act and reflect through a variety of leadership platforms within and beyond the school context.
 For instance, - i.
-Secondary One students learn about self-leadership through their level camp which seeks to help them affirm their strengths, needs and values, and to also apply the skills they learnt to facilitate a smoother transition from primary to secondary school. - ii.
+Secondary One students learn about self-leadership through their level camp which seeks to help them affirm their strengths, needs and values.
+The camp would also allow them to apply the skills they learn to facilitate a smoother transition from primary to secondary school. - ii.
 Secondary Two students learn about peer leadership through their level camp, where they are taught to appreciate diversity through working with others.
 This would also help students to foster a better understanding of their peers, sharpening their teamwork, inter-personal skills and social awareness. - iii.
-Secondary Three students have the opportunity to exercise some peer- and community leadership through their Service Learning through Issues Investigation project.
+Secondary Three students can exercise some peer- and community leadership through their Service Learning through Issues Investigation project.
 This requires students to conceptualise, plan and execute a project that can serve the needs of others within the community.

-- (b) Students who are identified with the potential and suitability to take on official appointments within the class (i.e. Class Committee), CCA (i.e. CCA Leader) or at school-level (i.e. Student Council, Sports Leaders, Peer Support Leaders) will be given different opportunities and platforms to develop their leadership competencies.
-As the needs and skills required for each group are different, the school provides customised training for the various groups of student Leaders.
-For instance, - i.
-Student Leaders in general may have the opportunity to attend dialogue sessions, conferences, workshops or even camps.
+- (b) Students who are identified with the potential and suitability to take on official appointments within the class (i.e. as a Class Committee Member or Peer Support Leader), CCA (i.e. as a CCA Leader) or at school-level (i.e.as a Student Councillor or Sports Leaders) will be given different opportunities and platforms to develop their leadership competencies.
+As the needs and skills required for each group are different, the school provides customised training for the various groups of Student Leaders.
+For instance, - Student Leaders in general may have the opportunity to attend dialogue sessions, conferences, workshops or even camps.
 Some of these events are organised by MOE HQ, other schools or vendors. - ii.
 CCA Leaders may be selected to attend camps or trainings which are useful to impart CCA-specific leadership skills and technical knowledge.
-Each CCA also nominates selected students to attend the Youth Leadership Development Course, an annual leadership workshop organised by the school and planned by Student Leaders. - iii.
+Each CCA also nominates selected students to attend the Youth Leadership Development Course, an annual leadership workshop organised by the school and planned for by Student Council and Sports Leaders. - iii.
 The Sports Leaders play a crucial role in advocating for and building a sporting and healthy lifestyle in school.
 Appointed Sports Leaders have the opportunity to plan, execute for sporting-related activities in the school, such as Recess Challenges where students come together to do a short sporting challenge.
-Sports Leaders also assist in the execution of the school's annual Sports Carnival. - iv.
+Sports Leaders also support the school's annual Sports Carnival. - iv.
 The Student Council is an integral part of many school events.
 They provide support through various functions such as reception, ushering or even emceeing.
-Student Councillors also have the opportunity to work with teacher mentors to conceptualise, plan and execute events such as Teachers' Day Celebrations or team building activities.
-Some Councillors may also have the opportunity to serve as Ambassadors to carry school-wide advocacy projects on topics such as Digital Wellness.
+Student Councillors also have the opportunity to work closely with teacher mentors to conceptualise, plan and execute events such as Teachers' Day Celebrations or team building activities.
+Some Councillors also concurrently serve as Ambassadors to lead school-wide advocacy projects on topics such as Digital Wellness.